Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Experiments

 SMAC is a widely-used challenging benchmark in MARL.
-In contrast to dense or semi-sparse reward versions used before, we employ \textbf{fully sparse-reward tasks} to emphasize exploration, rewarding agents only upon complete enemy elimination.
-In addition, to validate LEMAE across diverse scenarios, we conduct experiments on six maps with varied difficulty and agent numbers.
+Instead of dense or semi-sparse reward versions used before, we employ \textbf{fully sparse-reward tasks} to emphasize exploration, rewarding agents only upon complete enemy elimination.
+We validate LEMAE across diverse scenarios with varied difficulty and agent numbers.
+SMACv2 is an enhanced version with more stochasticity.

-In Fig.~\ref{fig:sc2result}, LEMAE demonstrates superior performance over all baselines.
-Although baselines QMIX, MAVEN, CDS, and MASER excel in dense or semi-sparse reward settings, they struggle in fully sparse reward scenarios.
-CMAE shows partial efficacy in simpler tasks but fails in harder scenarios due to the lack of task-related information in curiosity-driven goal selection.
-LAIES is the only non-LLM baseline comparable to LEMAE.
-However, it requires handcrafted external state priors and still underperforms compared to LEMAE, especially on more challenging tasks.
-ELLM, benefiting from LLM priors, performs well on simpler tasks, but its effectiveness diminishes on harder ones, likely due to the instability and less reliable guidance of semantic similarity-based rewards.
+In Figure~\ref{fig:sc2result}, LEMAE demonstrates superior performance.
+While baselines like QMIX excel in dense or semi-sparse reward settings, they struggle in fully sparse setups.
+CMAE performs well on simple tasks but fails in harder ones due to the lack of task-related information in curiosity-driven goal selection.
+LAIES is the best non-LLM baseline, but it relies on handcrafted state priors and still underperforms.
+ELLM and ProgressCount perform well on simpler tasks with LLM priors, but their effectiveness diminishes on harder tasks, likely due to the instability of similarity-based rewards and the inefficiency of undirected count-based exploration.
 Notably, we add \textbf{QMIX-DR}, which augments QMIX with dense rewards in the original SMAC.
-Surprisingly, LEMAE demonstrates the potential to match or even surpass QMIX-DR, particularly in hard maps, shedding light on minimizing the manual workload in complex reward design in real-world scenarios.
-Given the complexity of the SMAC benchmark, the consistent superiority of LEMAE confirms its potential applicability in more complex real-world scenarios.
-We further evaluate LEMAE on SMACv2~\citep{ellis2024smacv2}, an enhanced version with more stochasticity, as detailed in Appendix~\ref{appsec:smacv2}.
+Surprisingly, LEMAE matches or even surpasses QMIX-DR, highlighting its potential to reduce manual effort in complex reward design.
+The superior performance of LEMAE on tasks involving more than ten agents, such as \textit{MMM2} and \textit{10\_vs\_11}, demonstrates its effectiveness in handling relatively large agent populations.
+Moreover, given the complexity of the SMAC benchmark, especially the stochastic nature of SMACv2, LEMAE’s consistent superiority confirms its potential applicability in more complex real-world scenarios.